Dionysios of Fourna: Biography

 He was born in Fourna, Greece was still part of the Ottoman Empire.
 His father was a priest named Panagiotis.
 Dionysio's most incredible characteristic was that he was a self-taught painter.
-He rejected the art of the Cretan School and the Heptanese School but was exposed to the work while he was on Mount Athos.
+He rejected the art of the Cretan school and the Heptanese school but was exposed to the work while he was on Mount Athos.
 He preferred the work of Manuel Panselinos.
 He was considered a traditionalist.

 He painted several icons in Mount Athos, although the dates are indistinct (either 1701 or 1711) and at Karyes.
 In 1721, he painted the chapel of St. Demetrios in Vatopedi.
 He then returned to live in Fourna.
 In 1741, he gained permission to start a school at Agrafa.
 His last official entry in public record was in 1744.

-He wrote his manual on painting from 1728-1733 with the help of his student Kyrillos Foteinos.
+He wrote his manual on painting from 1728 to 1733 with the help of his student Kyrillos Foteinos.
 The book was widely distributed in the Balkans.
 Dionysius's famous book Interpretation of Painting Art (Ερμηνεία της Ζωγραφικής Τέχνης) attempts to provide a synthetic (or "harmonized") Gospel account of the life of Jesus Christ.
 His timeline and events are mainly from the Book of Matthew, but he weaves in major incidents from the other synoptic Gospels.
 The manual is also called Mount Athos Painter's Guide and is in three parts.
 In general, it is a chronological listing of scenes appropriate for painting, along with a proper inscription for the painter to include to make the icon, as well as the proper position in the church for each scene.
 The first part of the work gives recipes for colors, gesso, and instructions on body proportions for human figure painting.
 The second part is a manual for the life of Christ, descriptions, and inscriptions for various Biblical and hagiographic subjects, and suggested images.
 The third part describes the locations in a church for each depiction.
 The manuscript survives in more than twenty-five instances.

 It is likely that Dionysius surveyed existing churches from the medieval period, where the life of Christ would be told in emblems around the church.
 Although the work is not original, nor designed to be original, the description of each scene is probably from Dionysius's own imagination and imagery.